Nuclear US timeline

 How many nuclear power plants are in the United States?

-Yes.
-92 commercial reactors provide a total 94.7 GWe, or about 20% of the nation’s total power output.
-More than a third of those currently operating US plants are boiling water reactors (BWR) based on GEH technology.
+94 commercial reactors provide a total of ~100 GW or about 20% of the nation’s total electricity generation.
+More than one third of those currently operating in the US are GE boiling water reactors (BWR).

 Will a nuclear power plant take up a large amount of land?